frank-baring/public_projects/games/poker/ACR/README.md

 1) Program users must edit summ.c to ensure their username is set as the USERNAME macro.

-2) Session files must be located in the same directory as summ.c when it is compiled, so that the executables can be run as follows: ./a.out session_[session number].txt (in our case: ./summ session_x.txt).
+2) Session files must be renamed and located in the same directory as summ.c when it is compiled, so that the executables can be run as follows: ./a.out session_[session number].txt (in our case: ./summ session_x.txt).

 3) Makefile is prepared.
 To compile program type 'make' in terminal.
 To run program type 'make run' into terminal.